Antacid

 An antacid is a substance which neutralizes stomach acidity and is used to relieve heartburn, indigestion, or an upset stomach.
 Some antacids have been used in the treatment of constipation and diarrhea.
 Marketed antacids contain salts of aluminium, calcium, magnesium, or sodium.
 Some preparations contain a combination of two salts, such as magnesium carbonate and aluminium hydroxide (e.g., hydrotalcite).

 Medical uses

 Antacids are available over the counter and are taken by mouth to quickly relieve occasional heartburn, the major symptom of gastroesophageal reflux disease and indigestion.
 Treatment with antacids alone is symptomatic and only justified for minor symptoms.
 Alternative uses for antacids include constipation, diarrhea, hyperphosphatemia, and urinary alkalization.
 Some antacids are also used as an adjunct to pancreatic enzyme replacement therapy in the treatment of pancreatic insufficiency.

 Non-particulate antacids (sodium citrate) increase gastric pH with little or no effect on gastric volume, and therefore may see some limited use in pre-operative procedures.
-Sodium citrate should be given within one hour of surgery to be the most effective.
+Sodium citrate should be given within one hour of surgery to be the most effect.